 This dish is a flavor fest.
-First you make the meatballs and brown them.
+First you make the lamb meatballs and brown them.
 They contain garam masala – a wonderfully complex spice mix, popular in Indian cooking.
 Then you sauté the vegetables, including spicy jalapeños, lots of fresh garlic, and ginger.
-The final step is to braise the meat and the veggies together with coconut milk, in the oven, until they infuse each other with even more flavor.
-Then comes a final tasty layer – the garnish – a generous sprinkling of chopped cilantro, lemon juice, and lemon zest.
+The final step is to braise the meatballs and the veggies together with coconut milk, in the oven, until they infuse each other with even more flavor.
+Then comes a final tasty layer, a generous sprinkling of chopped cilantro, lemon juice, and lemon zest.

 This recipe has enough vegetables to make you feel healthy…..

 …and enough meat to make you feel like you’re indulging in comfort food.

-Serve with crusty bread or steamed basmati rice.
-Enjoy!
+Serve this delicious stew with crusty bread or steamed basmati rice.